Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 - Kentucky has played six games, with five wins against the spread.

-- Kentucky's games this season have gone over the total in three out of six opportunities (50%).
+- Kentucky's games this year have hit the over three times in six opportunities (50%).

-- When Kentucky puts up more than 5.5 points, it is 5-1 against the spread and 6-0 overall.
+- Kentucky is 5-1 against the spread and 6-0 overall when the team scores more than 5.5 points.

-- When Kentucky piles up over 203.5 yards, the team is 5-1 against the spread and 6-0 overall.
+- Kentucky is 5-1 against the spread and 6-0 overall when the team amasses more than 203.5 yards.

 - The Wildcats have turned the ball over two more times (12 total) than the Bulldogs have forced a turnover (10) this season.